 Hello from the foothills of Mt.
 Hood.

-With that said, what we choose for ourselves is a deeply personal choice and as a Death Educator I’m deeply respectful of where people are in their decision-making.
+With all that said, what we choose for ourselves is a deeply personal choice and as a Death Educator I’m deeply respectful of where people are in their decision-making.
 I always try to remain curious and work to build understanding.

 You’ll often find me alongside David, attempting to grow and forage enough food to make a decent dent in the grocery bill.
 It takes a good deal of time growing, fermenting, canning, freezing and drying.
 We’re planning to put up a greenhouse in the next year or two as well to better extend the growing seasons.

-You can find our homestead perched on a pre-colonial Native trade route between the tribes residing east and west of the Cascades.
+You can find our homestead perched along a pre-colonial Native trade route between the tribes residing east and west of the Cascades.
 This route later became part of the Oregon Trail, and taken by folks with covered wagons in the late 1800s.
-Today, our eight acre homestead is visited regularly by strong winds from Sandy River valley and buffered by forests ready to burn any year now.
+Today, our eight acre homestead is visited regularly by strong winds from the Sandy River valley and buffered by forests ready to burn any year now.
 It’s a place on the edge of big change.

 What we’re growing